Football Talent Festivals in East of England

 Every player who takes part is watched by a qualified scout and receives feedback — so your child's effort on the day always counts towards being noticed.

-Upcoming festivals in East of England
+No festival scheduled in East of England just yet

 Festivals in East of England: your questions